GlT-ignore/OD-MAS/README.md

 - **pandas**: Data processing and analysis
 - **scipy**: Statistical analysis and signal processing
 - User-controlled data deletion

+## 🗂 Branches / Reference App

+- The `OD-MAS-modifications` directory in this repo is a reference snapshot used during integration.
+It is ignored by git and not part of the build.
+The current codebase reflects those mechanics integrated into the main app.

 ## 🤝 Contributing